Rob Bradley

 Robert Milner "Rob" Bradley, Jr. (born August 24, 1970 in Green Cove Springs, Florida) is a Republican politician from Florida.
 He served as a member of the Florida Senate, representing parts of North Central Florida from 2012 until he was term-limited in 2020.
+He currently chairs the St. Johns River Water Management District through March 2028.

 History

 Bradley graduated from the University of Florida with a degree in telecommunications in 1992, and again with a Juris Doctor in 1996.
 Upon graduating from law school, he worked as an assistant state attorney in the Fourth Judicial Circuit of Florida until 1998, and then worked as a special magistrate for Green Cove Springs.
 In 2007, Bradley was appointed to the Clay County Commission by then-Governor Charlie Crist following the resignation of previous County Commissioner John E. Thrasher.
 He was re-elected in 2008 against write-in opposition, winning 96% of the vote.
 From 2009 to 2012, he served on the St. Johns River State College Board of Trustees, and currently works as the managing partner of Kopelousos, Bradley & Garrison, P.A., a law firm in Orange Park, Florida.
+He also launched a lobbying and consulting firm, Oak Strategies, in 2021 with legislative colleague Travis Cummings.